sst/sst/www/docs/learn/graphql-api.md

         builder.mutationType({});
         ```

+        This creates a new instance that we'll use to build out our GraphQL schema.

-    2. Use the builder to define all our GraphQL schema types from the `services/functions/graphql/types/` directory.
-Right now we only have the the article type that we covered above.
+    2. Import all our GraphQL schema types.
+Right now we only have the one for our article, `./types/article`.
+These use the `builder` from above to build out our schema.
+We'll look at this in detail in the [next chapter](add-api-types.md#creating-a-code-first-schema).

+    3. Finally, get the GraphQL schema from Pothos by running `builder.toSchema()`.

-3. We then pass this schema into the Lambda optimized GraphQL handler, `createGQLHandler`, that we talked about above.
+3. We then pass the GraphQL schema into the Lambda optimized GraphQL handler, `createGQLHandler`, that we talked about above.

    It's defined in `services/functions/graphql/graphql.ts`.